xorkevin/forge/doc/forge_model.md

 Fields without a "model" tag are ignored.

-One field must contain a sql_type with "PRIMARY KEY".

 A query allows additional common case select statements to be code generated.
 It is specified by a "query" tag on a struct representing a row of the query result with a value of the syntax: